po5/thumbfast/README.md

 `socket`: On Windows, a plain string.
 On Linux and Mac, a directory path for temporary files.
 Leave empty for auto.
 `thumbnail`: Path for the temporary thumbnail file (must not be a directory).
 Leave empty for auto.
 `max_height`, `max_width`: Maximum thumbnail size in pixels (scaled down to fit).
 Values are scaled when hidpi is enabled.
 Defaults to 200x200.
+`tone_mapping`: Apply tone-mapping, no to disable.
+Defaults to auto, which copies your mpv config.
 `overlay_id`: Overlay id for thumbnails.
 Leave blank unless you know what you're doing.
 `spawn_first`: Spawn thumbnailer on file load for faster initial thumbnails.
 Defaults to no.
+`quit_after_inactivity`: Close thumbnailer process after an inactivity period in seconds.
+Defaults to 0 (disabled).
 `network`: Enable on remote files.
 Defaults to no.
 `audio`: Enable on audio files.
 Defaults to no.
 `hwdec`: Enable hardware decoding.
 Defaults to no.